Minivera/mithril-hobbit/packages/hobbit-archivist/README.md

 Hobbit archivist is part of the [Hobbit framework](https://github.com/Minivera/mithril-hobbit) for mithril.
 It offers a complete system to store and observe an application's state from a central location.
 This package is heavily inspired from system like [Redux](https://redux.js.org/) and [Cerebral](https://cerebraljs.com/).

-The state management system is easy to use and extremely light - weighing less than XKB - bringing the whole mithril package to just about Y KB.
+The state management system is easy to use and extremely light - weighing less than 1KB - bringing the whole mithril package to just about 9 KB.

-It does not support any JSX structure (Yet).

 ## How to install